Baird Maintains Pool (POOL) Neutral Recommendation

 What are Other Shareholders Doing?

-Sigma Planning holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing a decrease of 1.38%.
-The firm decreased its portfolio allocation in POOL by 19.03% over the last quarter.
+National Bank Of Canada holds 8K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 84.75%.
+The firm increased its portfolio allocation in POOL by 86.03% over the last quarter.

-VFINX - Vanguard 500 Index Fund Investor Shares holds 903K shares representing 2.31% ownership of the company.
-In it's prior filing, the firm reported owning 898K shares, representing an increase of 0.57%.
-The firm decreased its portfolio allocation in POOL by 11.97% over the last quarter.
+James Hambro & Partners holds 116K shares representing 0.30% ownership of the company.
+In it's prior filing, the firm reported owning 109K shares, representing an increase of 5.62%.
+The firm increased its portfolio allocation in POOL by 14.81% over the last quarter.

-LAMAX - Lord Abbett Calibrated Dividend Growth Fund holds 58K shares representing 0.15% ownership of the company.
-In it's prior filing, the firm reported owning 71K shares, representing a decrease of 22.63%.
-The firm decreased its portfolio allocation in POOL by 29.26% over the last quarter.
+Prudential holds 2K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 51.86%.
+The firm increased its portfolio allocation in POOL by 56.53% over the last quarter.

-Bank Of Nova Scotia holds 3K shares representing 0.01% ownership of the company.
+DFQTX - U.s. Core Equity 2 Portfolio - Institutional Class holds 63K shares representing 0.16% ownership of the company.
 No change in the last quarter.

-Gilder Gagnon Howe & Co holds 307K shares representing 0.79% ownership of the company.
-In it's prior filing, the firm reported owning 309K shares, representing a decrease of 0.38%.
-The firm increased its portfolio allocation in POOL by 1.18% over the last quarter.
+FSCFX - Strategic Advisers Small-Mid Cap Fund holds 69K shares representing 0.18% ownership of the company.
+In it's prior filing, the firm reported owning 82K shares, representing a decrease of 18.80%.
+The firm decreased its portfolio allocation in POOL by 17.12% over the last quarter.

 What is the Fund Sentiment?